vonwao/entire/docs/index.md

 Entire is built up of a collection of middleware registered with Koa in one line.
 Here is an overview.

-1. **router**: this will respond to all routes registered in the router components of your modules.
+1. **router**: this will respond to all routes registered via the backend components of included modules.
 2. **scripts server**: this will serve the compiled scripts when /scripts.js or a custom path is requested.
 3. **styles server**: this will serve the result when /scripts.css or a custom path is requested.
 4. **static server**: this will serve files from modules public folder where the first element of the requested path is the modules name and the following elements are the path from the modules public folder. eg. requesting **/base/logo.jpg** will load **entire_modues/base/public/logo.jpg**.